Report a problem

 If you have reported the problem through our website, you will receive a reply within 10 days.

-Please note that we do not report back through independent portals such as Fix My Street but we do investigate everything we receive through these channels.
+We do not report back through independent portals such as Fix My Street but we do investigate everything we receive through these channels.

 Dropped kerbs for vehicle access to a property